GRINS-Spoke0-WP2/EM-CAMS/README.md

 | Agriculture - Livestock | K (Agriculture-Livestock) | Livestock farming emissions                  |
 | Agriculture - Other     | L (Agriculture-Other)     | Fertilizers and agricultural residue burning |

-> **Note**: Sectors I and sub-sectors F1–F4 are not separately provided by CAMS-GLOB-ANT and remain zero in EM-CAMS.

 ## 5. Data Processing Workflow